anaghamundle/hello-world/Unix.md

 | tail	- number | Show last part of files |
 | -n +number | Show last part of files starting with given number |

+ifcongig -a
+*sudo -i* : sudo lets you run commands in your own user account with root privileges. *su* lets you switch user so that you're actually logged in as root.
+After running sudo -i all subsequent commands you run will be run as though you had run them with sudo. sudo -s runs a shell with root privileges.
+*adduser* : To create user
+*groupadd* : Create a new group
+*groupdel* : delete a group
+*id* : command shows UserID and GroupID
+*/etc/passwd* : When user account created or deleted, this file gets updated automatically.
+Each line in this file represents user account information.
+Username:x(encrypted password file):UserID:GruoupID:Description of the user(e.g.full name/work phone):User home directory:User's default shell
+/etc/group: shows list of groups.
+*/etc/skel* : It isa directory which contains files and directories that are automatically copied to new user's home directory when user is created using *adduser*.
+It allows Admin to create default home directory for all users.